robey/wibble/docs/ast.md

   - trailingComment

 - a few nodes have a "scope" field, meaning they open a new lexical scope. scope is (name -> CReference).
-- a few nodes will grow a "computedType" field to hold the descriptor of the object being created.
+- "on" nodes will grow a "computedType" field to hold the descriptor of the object being created.
+- "on" nodes will grow an "coerceType" if they had a type annotation.

 X = eliminated by transformations